openlegend/core-rules/core/SRD.md

 **Step 4 (Calculate Wealth Level)** - The properties in step 2 that impact Wealth Level add up to a total Wealth Level of 2, which will be the cost of the weapon.
 And that's it - we've built our own weapon!

+**Step 5 (Check With Your GM)** - Does the GM approve?
+Hopefully.
+We would hate to disagree with them.

 ## Mounts & Vehicles